gXK07/google-homepage/README.md

-I'mm doing the Odin project and I'm building the google homepage.
+I'm doing the Odin project and I'm building the google homepage.